Vegan pumpkin coffee cake with a thick cinnamon swirl and generous pecan crumble! This cake is moist, ridiculously delicious and easy to make.

 Nutrition

-This recipe was originally published in 2020 and updated a few times since then.
+This recipe was originally published in 2020 and updated a few times since then with more helpful images.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.